jfcherng-sublime/ST-OpenUri/messages/update_message.md

-OpenUrlInBrowser has been updated.
-To see the changelog, visit Preferences » Package Settings » OpenUrlInBrowser » CHANGELOG
+OpenUri has been updated.
+To see the changelog, visit Preferences » Package Settings » OpenUri » CHANGELOG

 ## [5.7.0] - 2019-08-20